Olympics Emojis: Show Your Support For Sports 🔵🟡⚫🟢🔴

 blue circle emojiyellow circle emojiblack circle emojigreen circle emojired circle emoji

 To refer to the whole of the Olympics, it is best to use the Olympic ring emoji combination.
 The rings are the only thing that has had minimal changes throughout time.
 You would need to have five circles in black, blue, yellow, red, and green that intersect to create the Olympic rings.
-2022 is the first time the Olympic rings debut officially with a new logo incorporating the symbol.
+2022 is the first time the Olympic rings debuted officially with a new logo incorporating the symbol.

-The 2022 Olympic symbol features the Olympic rings below a new logo that references the country representing the Olympics: China.
+The 2022 Olympic symbol features the Olympic rings below a new logo that references the country hosting the Olympics: China.
 This official Olympic symbol will expire after 2022.
 The next logo will represent the next country hosting the event.
 However, the Olympic rings will still be part of the new logo.

 Winter Olympics Emojis